Joe7M/SmallBasicPIGPIO/docs/setup.md

 ## Install SmallBasicPIGPIO

 The SmallBasicPIGPIO plugin is already compiled and available as a library.
-Since you used already git to install SmallBasic, we will again use it to install the plugin.
-Open again a console and copy paste the following commands ome at a time:
+Since you used already "git" to install SmallBASIC, we will again use it to install the plugin.
+Open again a console and copy paste the following commands one at a time:

 ```
 cd ~